 DWPI uses unbiased coding and indexing systems, which are intellectually and consistently applied across all patent authorities and technologies.
 Our unique coding and indexing system consists of 20+ sections and over 25K manual codes, making it easy to locate the most relevant patent documents from the global patent corpus.

 Within DWPI, users can easily conduct targeted searches of chemical patent data in the Chemical Patent Index (CPI).
 This data is also available through DWPI on STN.

 DPCI provides an invention-level view of patent and literature citations, forward and backward and allows you to obtain all citations relevant to inventions or patent families.
 This unique lens on patent data allows you to gather comprehensive patent lists faster, freeing time and resources.

-priority errors captured and corrected each week
+800 priority data errors captured and corrected weekly

 of documents we receive need errors corrected